 One of the significant changes is the separation of pump and seal standards.
-Both the API 610 second edition and API 682 ninth edition Task Forces made efforts to remove redundancies between the two standards.
-In API 610 ninth edition, most seal requirements, the seal code, and seal piping plans have been eliminated with a reference made to API 682.
-In API 682 second and latter editions, all shaft and seal chamber tabulations have been eliminated.
+Both the API 610 and API 682 Task Forces made efforts to remove redundancies between the two standards.
+In API 610 (1995), most seal requirements, the seal code, and seal piping plans have been eliminated with a reference made to API 682.
+In API 682, Second Edition (2002), all shaft and seal chamber tabulations have been eliminated.
 All references to seal chambers and pump requirements are made back to the original pump specification.
 This is also consistent with the inclusion of ASME B73 and ISO 3069 Frame C seal chambers.
 The only pump requirements remaining in the standard pertain to the interface between the pump and the seal.

-In the first edition, process connection sizes, orientations, and markings were specified for the three arrangements.
-In the second and latter editions, the greater number of configurations along with the different seal categories has resulted in an extensive chart detailing the required connections.
+In the First Edition, process connection sizes, orientations, and markings were specified for the three arrangements.
+In the Second Edition, the greater number of configurations along with the different seal categories has resulted in an extensive chart detailing the required connections.
 One of the key objectives is to eliminate the potential for connecting process piping to atmospheric connections.
-In the first edition, this was accomplished by making all process connections 3/4 NPT and all atmospheric connections 3/8 NPT.
-In the second edition, most process connections are 1/2 NPT, atmospheric connections are 3/8 NPT, and liquid barrier/buffer fluid connections are 1/2 or 3/4 NPT (depending upon the shaft diameter).
+In the First Edition, this was accomplished by making all process connections /4 NPT and all atmospheric connections are /2 NPT.
+In the Second Edition, most process connections are /2 NPT, and liquid barrier/buffer fluid connections are /2 or /4 NPT (depending upon the shaft diameter).

-There are also a greater number of possible connections in the second and latter editions.
+There are also a greater number of possible connections in the Second Edition.
 This has resulted in different connection symbols.
 Table 2 shows these differences.
 All other connections such as flush (F), cooling (C), drain (D), and quench (Q) remain the same.

 Table 2.
-New Connection Symbols.
+New Connection Symbol ls.

+Symbol Description

-Symbol FI FO LBI Description Flush In (Plan 23 only) Flush Out (Plan 23 only) Liquid Barrier/Buffer Fluid In
+FI Flush In (Plan 23 only)

+FO Flush Out (Plan 23 only)

+LBI Liquid Barrier/Buffer Fluid In

-LBO Liquid Barrier/Buffer Fluid Out
+LBO Liquid Barrier/Buffer Fluid

+Out

 GBI Gas Barrier/Buffer Fluid In

 GBO Gas Barrier/Buffer Fluid Out

 CSV Containment Seal Vent

 CSD Containment Seal Drain

-In addition to the sizes and symbols for connection, the standard also specifies the angular orientation of the connections when viewed from the end view of the seal.
-All connections that are self-venting (such as the flush, buffer/buffer fluid outlets, and flush outlets) are located at the top of the seal (or 0 degrees).
+In addition to the sizes and symbols for connection, the Second Edition also specifies the angular orientation of the connections when viewed from the end view of the seal.
+All connections that are self-venting (such as the flush, buffer/buffer fluid outlets, and flush outlets) are located at the top of the seal (or zero degrees).
 All connections that function as a drain (such as the drain and containment seal drain) are located at the bottom of the cavity (or 180 degrees).
 These locations are defined as the location where the connection intersects the cavity.
-This does not require the actual connection port to be at this location on the outer diameter (OD) of the seal gland.
-This is especially true for tangential ports where the piping will connect to the gland at some angle off vertical
+This does not require the actual connection port to be at this location on the outside diameter (OD) of the seal gland.
+This is especially true for tangential ports where the piping will connect to the gland at some angle off vertical.

-The first edition specified clearances between the inner diameter (ID) of the seal sleeve and the OD of the shaft to be between 0.001 and 0.003 inch including tolerances on both parts.
+The First Edition specified clearances between the inside diameter (ID) of the seal sleeve and the OD of the shaft to be between 0.001 and 0.003 inch including tolerances on both parts.
 This was independent of the shaft diameter.
 Depending upon the tolerances of both parts, this could lead to clearances under 0.001 inch.
 On larger diameter seals, this created installation and removal problems in the field.
-In the second edition, the allowable clearance (along with the tolerances on the sleeve and shaft) are defined as F7/h6 according to ISO 286-2.
+In the Second Edition, the allowable clearance (along with the tolerances on the sleeve and shaft) are defined as F7/h6 according to ISO 286-2.
 This has resulted in clearances up to 0.0037 inch on the larger seal sizes.